jlvdb/yet_another_wizz/docs/source/user_guide/examples/cmd.rst

 In the same way we measure the autocorrelation function of the reference sample to mitigate its galaxy bias evolution.
-In our case, the ``yaw_cli auto`` :ref:`command<yaw_auto>` takes no further inputs since most run parameters are already configured at this point.
+In our case, the ``yaw_cli auto`` :ref:`command<yaw_auto>` takes no further inputs since most run parameters, including the reference sample, are already configured at this point.

 .. code-block:: bash